Cyber-Buddy/APKHunt/README.md

 - Integration with third-party tools - Cannot commit! :grimacing:

 ## :handshake: Contribution
 We would love to receive any sort of contribution from the community.
-Please provide your valuable suggestions or feedback to make this tool more awesome.
+Please provide your valuable suggestions or feedback to make this tool even more awesome.

 ## :warning: Disclaimer
 This project is created to help the infosec community.
-It is important to respect its core philosophy, values and intentions.
-Please refrain from using it for any harmful or malicious or evil purposes.
+It is important to respect its core philosophy, values, and intentions.
+Please refrain from using it for any harmful, malicious, or evil purposes.

 ## :receipt: License
 This project is licensed under the [GNU General Public License v3.0](https://github.com/Cyber-Buddy/APKHunt/blob/main/LICENSE)